dwarvesf/handbook/guides/take-better-screenshots-on-mac.md

 - `⌘U`: Upload to Cloud
 - `⌘E`: Open annotation tool

-CleanShot is highly customizable — you can adjust nearly every behavior and tweak settings for your needs.
+CleanShot is highly customizable, you can adjust nearly every behavior and tweak settings for your needs.

-**Annotation and Editing Tools**
+### **Annotation and Editing Tools**

 - **Annotate**: Annotate your screenshots with various tools.
 Highlight or hide specific parts of your screenshots, crop, and add necessary annotations.